kushagra7176/PID_Controller-Part1/readme.md

 -Navigator: Sneha Nayak
 ## Overview

-This project is the implementation of PID comtroller for a particular instant.
+This project is the implementation of PID controller for a particular instant.
 Here, we have assumed that change in time(dt) = 1.

 ## Standard install via command-line